Daniel Webster Flagler: Death and burial

 General Flagler died at the Hygeia Hotel, a resort where he had gone in an effort to recover his health after suffering from rheumatism and other ailments.
 He was buried at Arlington National Cemetery, Section West E, Site 147.
 Daniel W. Flagler and his wife are memorialized on one side of the grave marker, and General Clement Flagler and his wife are memorialized on the other.
 He was 63.

 Family

-On September 13, 1865 Flagler married Mary McCalla Finley, the daughter of Brigadier General Clement Alexander Finley.
+On September 13, 1865, Flagler married Mary McCalla Finley, the daughter of Brigadier General Clement Alexander Finley.
 Their children included a daughter, Elizabeth (1866–1939) and a son, Clement (1867–1922).

 Clement Arthur Finley Flagler was a career Army officer who attained the rank of Major General as a division commander in World War I.

-In 1895 Elizabeth Flagler was found guilty of manslaughter after she shot and killed a 15-year-old African American boy, one of several who she fired a pistol at when she observed them stealing pears from her father's garden.
-Following her conviction she served three hours in the District of Columbia jail and paid a fine of $500.
+In 1895 Elizabeth Flagler was found guilty of manslaughter after she shot and killed a 15-year-old African American boy, one of several she fired a pistol at when she observed them stealing pears from her father's garden.
+Prominent local residents including Robert Macfeely served as her sureties, enabling her to post a bond.
+Following her guilty plea, she served three hours in the District of Columbia jail and paid a fine of $500.
 In 1901 she married Doctor George W. MacKean of Nova Scotia.